 Any aquaculture enterprise must have access to a suitable and reliable source of water.
 This is usually available in the form of river, spring or reservoir water.
 Riparian properties usually have a water right and owners may use their rightful share of the water for aquaculture.
-Should an owner of a riparian property wish to use public water in areas which are not Government Water Control Areas (usually the so-called "surplus water"), then the provisions of Article 9(B) of the Water Act of 1956 apply.
-This article states that the owner who wishes to divert more than 110 litres of water per second or to store more than 250 000 m3 of water requires a permit from the Minister of Water Affairs.
+Should a riparian property wish to use public water in areas which owner of are not Government Water Control Areas (usually the so-called "surplus water"), then the provisions of Article 9(B) of the Water Act of 1956 apply.
+This article states that the owner who wishes to divert more than litres of water per second or to store more than 250 000 m3 of water 110 requires a permit from the Minister of Water Affairs.
 In Government Water Control Areas both the construction of water works and abstraction of water are controlled.

-A person who has a right to use public water for agricultural purposes, must apply for the Minister's permission in terms of Article 11(1A) to use this water for aquaculture.
+A person who has a right to use public water for agricultural purposes, must apply for the Minister's permission in terms of Article II(IA) to use this water for aquaculture.
 Aquaculture consumes a small portion of the water and the balance is returned to the river of origin.
 The permits in terms of Article 9(B) of the Water Act are therefore readily granted, but under strict provisions regarding pollution.

-of aquaculture results in nutrient enrichment The practice Aquaculture has been defined in the Water Act bacteriological pollution. as an industry ie it is considered to be similar to feedlots and chicken discharge of effluents. the to with respect considerations imply that if a person uses more than 150 m3 of water per day for aquaculture, then permits for both the control of water use as well as effluent standards must be obtained.
-It is expected that exemption from prescribed standards may be granted to owners who use their irrigation water rights firstly for aquaculture and then for irrigation Requirements for the load to the river. pollution any without of wastewater or effluent have been published in the Water purification Act (1956) or additions (eg 18 May 1984).
+of aquaculture results in nutrient enrichment The practice Aquaculture has been defined in the Water Act bacteriological pollution. as an industry ie it is considered to be similar to feedlots and chicken batteries with respect to the discharge of effluents. considerations imply that if a person uses more than 150 m3 of water per day for aquaculture, then permits for both the control of water use as as effluent standards must be obtained.
+It is expected that exemption from prescribed standards may be granted to owners who use their irrigation water rights firstly for aquaculture and then for irrigation without pollution load to the river.
+Requirements for the any purification of wastewater or effluent have been published in the Water Act (1956) or additions (eg 18 May 1984).